jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 ```

 #### Map words to RNN
 Our training data contains both the images and captions.
-It also have a dictionary which map a vocabulary word to an integer.
+It also has a dictionary which maps a vocabulary word to an integer.
 Caption words in the dataset are stored as word indexes using the dictionary.
-For example, the caption "A yellow school bus idles near a park." can stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow', ...  and 2 represents the "end" of a caption.
+For example, the caption "A yellow school bus idles near a park." can be stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow', ...  and 2 represents the "end" of a caption.

 > In this tutorial, we called the captions provided in the training dataset: true caption.